 What Is the Train the Trainer Module?

-While digital training helps to democratize the education process, you cannot completely eliminate human trainers in many instances.
-These individuals may still be very necessary and might be required to handle in-person learning, blended learning, and even some aspects of eLearning.
-Of course, in order for them to uphold these responsibilities, they need to be trained themselves.
+While digital training helps to democratize the education process, you cannot eliminate human trainers in many instances.
+These individuals may still be vital and might be required to handle in-person learning, blended learning, and even some aspects of eLearning.
+Of course, for them to uphold these responsibilities, they need to be trained themselves.

 This is where train the trainer comes into play.
 Being a subject matter expert is often not enough.
 Understanding how a particular software program works is not going to cut it.
 Train the trainer helps your team leaders and trainers connect the dots and learn the skills necessary to make their training more effective and to support improved outcomes for all learners across the board.